 The LegCo was originally scheduled to begin debating at 11 a.m. on June 12.

 However, the meeting was abruptly canceled before 11 a.m., following an announcement by Andrew Leung, the pro-Beijing head of LegCo.
 According to Radio Television Hong Kong (RTHK), Leung announced that the meeting had been postponed, but he did not provide an explanation for the delay, or set an alternative date.

-Tens of thousands of protestors who had gathered outside of LegCo welcomed Leung’s decision with a roar of approval.
+Tens of thousands of protesters who had gathered outside of LegCo welcomed Leung’s decision with a roar of approval.

 The original schedule has slated the next legislative meeting to begin at 9 a.m. on June 13.

-The cancelation meant that a scheduled question and answer session with Hong Kong’s top leader, Chief Executive Carrie Lam inside LegCo was also shelved.
+The cancellation meant that a scheduled question and answer session with Hong Kong’s top leader, Chief Executive Carrie Lam inside LegCo was also shelved.